drluke-git/Testing/README.md

 4. From terminal:  git add -A
 5. From terminal:  git commit --message "Useful message here"
 6. From terminal:  git push
+7. From PlatformIO controls at bottom (blue bar), synchronize all changes.